ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 #### **WHAT IS THIS YEAR’S CASE ?**

-This year, the ICJ has chosen a case concerning maritime disputes and state sovereignty, in alliance with the theme of the conference: Sovereignty: Law, Land and Limits.
-This is a contentious case that has been carried out in the actual ICJ since 2016.
+This year, the ICJ has chosen a case concerning human rights and genocide, in alliance with the theme of the conference: RIGHTS AND FREEDOMS.
+This is a contentious case that has been carried out in the actual ICJ since 2019.
 We strongly encourage students to participate in this year’s ICJ.
 This case is filled with moral dilemmas, conventions of international law, and gives compelling insight on modern day international relations and diplomacy.

 The case is as follows:

-Nicaragua v.
-Colombia: Alleged Violations of Sovereign Rights and Maritime Spaces in the Caribbean Sea
+Gambia v.
+Myanmar: Alleged Violations of Convention on the Prevention and Punishment of the Crime of Genocide (Genocide Convention) in Rakhine State against Rohingya Muslims (Feb.
+2022)

 The two teams of advocates will represent the following groups :

-– Applicant party: Nicaragua
+– Applicant party: Gambia

-– Respondent party: Colombia
+– Respondent party: Myanmar

 #### **HOW DOES THE ICJ AT ILYMUN WORK ?**